Werpherp/PCLU/README.md

 5.1 The base

 The base was created to be compact enough to fit regulations but light enough to be quick enough to run laps in a quick and efficient manner, through revisions and the such we ultimately found our base to be effective at the job at hand, modifications were made so it could hold all our components.
+This base was made so it can support the weight of the hub, sensors and other needs for our vehicle but light enough so it can still move faster.

 5.2 Adding the components

 The components are all connected by pegs, no adhesives were used when connecting the components to the robot.
 While most components simply click into place and just sit there, a few components require to be locked in such as the pinion in the steering system.

 5.3 Wiring

 The wiring is organized in order to not inhibit the robot or it's movements, most of the wires simply slip under the robot into its respective port and once connected is left there.
-Markings indicate where the wires go but we still get confused so we guess sometimes.
+Markings indicate where the wires are needed to plug.

 6.0 strategy